How to become a marine biologist

 What else we’re reading

-• Last year, created a mega-hit resource to help anyone detect AI writing — and he identified the use of the word “delve” as one of the biggest tells.
+• Last year, Jim the AI Whisperer created a mega-hit resource to help anyone detect AI writing — and he identified the use of the word “delve” as one of the biggest tells.
 In a recent story, he elaborates on why: because machine learning QA tasks are largely outsourced to other countries.
 “These nations — with their complex historical interactions with English language due to colonial legacies — may overrepresent formal or literary terms like ‘delve’ within their feedback, which the AI systems then adopt disproportionately.”

-• I’ve heard that the modern rate of avocado farming is bad for the environment, but it wasn’t until I read ’s deep dive on Medium that I really grasped the gravity of the situation.
+• I’ve heard that the modern rate of avocado farming is bad for the environment, but it wasn’t until I read Ricky Lanusse’s deep dive on Medium that I really grasped the gravity of the situation.
 Along with depleting great swaths of Mexico’s rainforests, avocado production is also linked to thousands of mini-earthquakes in the region due the massive extraction of water necessary for production, which rapidly opens up subsoil caverns.

-• WNBA rookie Caitlin Clark’s starting salary has been dominating headlines (which is $76k — compare that to the minimum $1.12 million for first-year NBA players), but writer wonders if we should broaden the conversation to talk about the general worth of a sports career compared to other women-led professions.
+• WNBA rookie Caitlin Clark’s starting salary has been dominating headlines (which is $76k — compare that to the minimum $1.12 million for first-year NBA players), but writer Kerala Taylor wonders if we should broaden the conversation to talk about the general worth of a sports career compared to other women-led professions.
 “What if the narrative fixated less on what Caitlin Clark is making (or not making) and more on the fact that a rookie male NBA player is deemed by the market to be 39 times more valuable than the care providers who are helping to raise our next generation of children?”

 Your daily dose of practical wisdom: on apologizing less